zix99/sshsysmon/readme.md

   * host - The hostname of the machine (IP or Domain)
   * username - The username to connect with
+  * password - (Not recommended, use key instead) The ssh user's password
   * key - The path to the private key to use to connect (Default: ~/.ssh/id_rsa)
   * port - The port to connect to the machine on (Default: 22)
   * path - The path which proc is located (Default: /proc)